OpenDataPlatform/dexi2n/README.md

 secret: ZXhhbXBsZS1hcHAtc2VjcmV0
 ```

-This aproach has several risks and limitations:
+This approach has several risks and limitations:

 - The Dex server must be configured to use 'kubernetes' as his storage layer.
 - As this is undocumented, this resource format may change with Dex version.
 - Currently, Dex is accessing this storage on each request.
 So, there is no need to reload or perform any action for this new resource to be taken in account.
-May be this behavior may change in the future.
+Maybe this behavior may change in the future.

 So, if you can accept these constraints, you may want to use this method.